Who am I?

 an emailing marketing platform (e.g. Active Campaign), which I may use to coordinate email messages; your name and email address may be saved on its server.

 In the eventuality that I (the practitioner) get symptoms of Covid-19 within 48 hours of having close contact with you during the appointment and then later test positive, I am obligated under law to provide your name, phone number or email and the date and time of your visit to the test and trace service.
 Please note that by attending the appointment you give consent for this.

-If you feel we have mishandled your personal data in some way, you have the right to complain.
-Complaints should be sent to the Data Controller:
+If you feel I have mishandled your personal data in some way, you have the right to complain.
+Complaints should be sent to the Data Controller: Andrea Dewhurst

-If you are not satisfied with myr response, then you have the right to raise the matter with the Information Commissioner’s Office.
+If you are not satisfied with my response, then you have the right to raise the matter with the Information Commissioner’s Office.